 Daily is one of the more straightforward habit trackers out there, but it does it all incredibly well.
 You can start tracking habits right out of the box for free or get the premium version for unlimited habits, color coding, more badge icons, a stunning dark theme, and much more.

 Yes, Google Calendar can be used for tracking habits.
 When you tap on the + icon in the app, you can tap the Goal bubble to add a goal/habit you want to follow.
-You can make goals for exercising, taking up a new hobby, getting chores done and more.
+For example, you can make goals for exercising, taking up a new hobby, getting chores done, and more.

 Once you find a goal you'd like to stick with, you choose how often you want to do it, how long you want to do that particular thing, and the time of day you want to do it.
-Best of all, it's already built into your phone and ties in with your Google account, so you can use it anywhere.
+Best of all, it's built into your phone and ties into your Google account so that you can use it anywhere.

-The app is completely free to use, and all you need to do is create an account that's for syncing and the social aspect.
-Habits themselves can easily be created, and then multiple reminders can be added, so your phone ends up bugging you before it's checked off the list.
+The app is completely free to use, and all you need to do is create an account for syncing and the social aspect.
+You can easily create new habits, followed by multiple reminders, so your phone ends up bugging you before it's checked off the list.
 Those who want to get their friends involved can take advantage of individual chat threads in the app so you can get some words of encouragement at the right time.

-Finding a habit tracker that can fit into your regimen is extremely important, especially if you want a habit to stick.
-HabitNow gives you all the tools you need to successfully built a new habit, from custom habits to reminders and alarms.
+Finding a habit tracker that can fit your regimen is extremely important, especially if you want a habit to stick.
+HabitNow gives you all the tools you need to successfully build a new practice, from custom habits to reminders and alarms.

-It can be tough to motivate yourself, but HabitNow aims to cut down on the frustration by giving you all the tools you need for success.
-The app provides quite a few different options for each habit, including the ability to set a priority, create a category, or set a goal date.
-And the app itself is customizable so you can set the right color theme to fit your mood or personality.
+It can be tough to motivate yourself, but HabitNow aims to reduce frustration by giving you all the tools you need for success.
+The app provides quite a few different options for each habit, including setting a priority, creating a category, or setting a goal date.
+And the app itself is customizable, so you can select the right color theme to fit your mood or personality.

 There's a calendar built into the app, making it easy to track your progress, along with graphs and charts to view your progress at a glance.
 You can even add notes to your different habits if you want to give yourself an explanation (excuse) as to why you broke your habit streak.
-HabitNow also includes a few home screen widgets so you can always be reminded, or you can get satisfaction in hitting the checkbox each day.
+HabitNow also includes a few home screen widgets so you can constantly receive reminders, or you can get satisfaction in hitting the checkbox each day.

 Set a new routine